Man of the Year (album)

-Man of the Year is the debut studio album by Nigerian recording artist Skales.
-It was released on 18 May 2015, through Baseline Music.
-The album features a blend of Afropop, hip hop, and R&B, with guest appearances from Davido, Olamide, Ice Prince, Burna Boy, Phyno, Reekado Banks, Victoria Kimani, Rotimi, Attitude, Kenny Wonder, and Capital FEMI.
-Man of the Year was supported by six singles—"Shake Body", "I Am for Real", "Je Kan Mo", "Always", "Ijo Ayo", and "Lo Le".
+Man of the Year is the debut studio album by Nigerian singer and rapper Skales.
+Released on 18 May 2015 by Baseline Music, the album blends Afropop, hip-hop, and R&B, and features guest appearances from Davido, Olamide, Ice Prince, Burna Boy, Phyno, Reekado Banks, Victoria Kimani, Rotimi, Attitude, Kenny Wonder, and Capital FEMI.
+Man of the Year was supported by the singles "I Am for Real", "Je Kan Mo", "Always", "Ijo Ayo", and "Lo Le".
+His 2014 single, "Shake Body", appears as a bonus track, alongside its French version.